Juan de Espinosa Medrano: The early and indigenous biography of Juan de Espinosa Medrano by Clorinda Matto

 Clorinda Matto de Turner, author of a biography on Juan de Espinosa Medrano titled "Don Juan de Espinosa Medrano —that is— the Spotty-Faced Doctor" —included in Pencil Sketches of Acclaimed Americans (1890).
 Her biographical construction of Espinosa Medrano is now the most familiar in Peruvian popular culture and the Andean provinces in the Republic of Peru.

-Clorinda Matto de Turner published her well-known biographical sketch Don Juan de Espinosa Medrano —that is— the Spotty-Faced Doctor in 1887 in Lima, the capital of Peru.
-Three years later, she reissued the work with minor revisions in Pencil Sketches of Acclaimed Americans (1890), a volume that included a dedicated chapter on Espinosa Medrano.
+Clorinda Matto de Turner published her famous biographical study "Don Juan de Espinosa Medrano —that is— the Spotty-Faced Doctor" in 1887 in Lima, the capital of Peru.
+Three years later, after small corrections, she published the biographical study again in Pencil Sketches of Acclaimed Americans (1890), book that includes a chapter on Juan de Espinosa Medrano that Clorinda Matto was able to elaborate after obtaining data from the oral tradition in rural Peru.

-Drawing on oral traditions from rural Peru, Matto constructed her portrayal with limited documentary evidence, relying instead on collective memory and popular accounts.
-While her depiction lacks rigorous historical sourcing, it played a pivotal role in popularizing Espinosa Medrano’s legacy and embedding his image as an Indigenous intellectual within the national imagination.

-Clorinda Matto de Turner's biographical account of Juan de Espinosa Medrano, while influential in shaping his popular image in the late 19th and early 20th centuries, has been criticized by modern scholars for its lack of documentary support.
-In the absence of archival evidence, Matto constructed much of her narrative through literary embellishment and oral tradition.

-Though her portrayal of Espinosa Medrano as an Indigenous intellectual hero was instrumental in the early development of Peruvian indigenismo, contemporary historiography regards her work more as a romanticized or symbolic interpretation than a factual biography.
-Her text is now viewed as part of a broader nationalist and ideological project rather than as a rigorously historical source.

-Despite the limitations of Matto’s biography, the Indigenous and noble status of Juan de Espinosa Medrano is today supported by portraiture, family lineage, and contemporary academic studies.
+Clorinda Matto's biographical study is, in substantial sections, barely rigorous for it is troubled by the absence of documentary evidence —a void that she seeks to fill through an exercise of fictionalization of the life of Espinosa Medrano.
+Such purpose (though still laudable for its exaltation of the author) has led the present academic community to question the legitimacy of her biography up to such a dramatic point that, in the present, her work is no longer considered legitimate or true (on the contrary, her biography is now discarded as a source for fantasy, especially for its lack of historical objectivity).
+The manifest ideological character that the text also displays —and that Clorinda Matto does not pretend to camouflage— has further led to the dismissal of her biographical attempt as inaccurate.
+It is, in summary, averse to the aspiration to truth present in biographical works of such nature.

-Clarification in place, it is nonetheless necessary to briefly refer to the biography of Espinosa Medrano as it was composed in 1887/1890 by Clorinda Matto via the oral accounts by the people of Peru.
+Clarification in place, it is nonetheless necessary to briefly refer to the biography of Espinosa Medrano as it was composed in 1887/1890 by Clorinda Matto.
 For her biography is still the most influential source for Peruvian popular imagination of the author, as well as the most and only known outside of the academic world.

 According to Clorinda Matto, Juan de Espinosa Medrano was the offspring of an indigenous conjugal union, that of Agustín Espinosa and Paula Medrano, humble parents that raised their little child "in a shack at the joyous town".
 At seven, Juan started his education at the class for infants taught by the priest of Mollebamba, class where —besides being a remarkable student— Juan de Espinosa Medrano would also receive instruction to act as sacristan of the parish (the parish is, according to Clorinda Matto's biography, the place in which Espinosa Medrano discovered both the religious and literate vocation that would later flourish in him as time went by).